ASSAULT AND VIOLENCE RELATED OFFENCES

 - Self-defence of defence of another

 The defence of provocation is not available to a charge of GBH.

-The law office of Andrew Williams is committed to providing professional, quality advice and representation to people facing stressful predicaments in their lives.
+Andrew Williams Criminal Law Offices is committed to providing professional, quality advice and representation to people facing stressful predicaments in their lives.
 I am thorough in the consideration of the evidence and its admissibility and I am passionate and dedicated to the management of my client’s cases.

 Assault and violence related charges are serious matters and carry tough penalties upon conviction in our state.
 I am an experienced and passionate criminal lawyer who will fight to protect your interests.
 Have you recently been charged with a violence-related offence?
-If so, contact us at the Law Offices of Andrew Williams today.
+If so, contact us at the Andrew Williams Criminal Law Offices today.
 You can reach us on (08) 9278 2575.